A few things we’d like to get out there before starting…

 Is Pop Price Guide run by Funko?

-No, PPG is not associated with or endorsed by Funko, LLC in any official manner.
-We spread the news about their products and give their collectors a resource to help them along the way, but that is as far as the relationship goes.
+We provide Funko with estimated values for their app, but are otherwise not officially associated with Funko LLC.
+We spread the news about their products and give their collectors a resource to help them along the way.

 What are the criteria used when determining what items to add to the price guide?